computer-lab/computerlab.io/source/_posts/office-space-considerations.md

 author: Lab
 ---

-# So You Want To Rent An Office

 **Less-than-obvious things to consider when picking out an office space:**

 - How is the space accessed: how many keys do you get,